 Theoretical approaches for studying the impact of organizational characteristics on participation abound.
-But empirical data on how the characteristics of community organizations influence participation in them is scarce (Smith and Reddy 1972).
+19 But empirical data on how the characteristics of community organizations influence participation in them is scarce (Smith and Reddy 1972).

-Suggestive, and sometimes contradictory, evidence - from sparse sources is presented here on how participation is affected by a community organization's: size, structure, composition, goals, and rewards-or incentives - system.
+Suggestive, and sometimes contradictory, evidence - from sparse sources - is presented here on how participation is affected by a community organization's: size, structure, composition, goals, and rewards-or incentives - system.

 As the size of voluntary organizations increases the rate of active participation by members tends to decline (Indik 1965, Warner and Hilander 1964).
 Yates (1975), in a study of seven types of neighborhood problem-solving efforts, concluded that the cohesiveness, communication, and coordination necessary for effective democratic participation is seriously jeapordized when local organizations exceed roughly 3,000 members or constituents.
-Federated coalitions of community organizations, however, have been able to achieve larger memberships with only moderate compromise of these structural characteristics (O'Brien 1976).
+Federated coalitions of community organizations, however, have been able to achieve larger memberships with only moderate compromise of these structural characteristics (0'Brien 1976).

-Restrictive membership requirements will retard participation (Smith and Reddy 1972), but inclusive requirements, on the other hand, may create a diverse membership in which conflicts and factions are more likely.
+Restrictive membership requirements will retard participation (Smith and Reddy 1972), but inclusive requirements, on the other hand, may create a diversemembership in which conflicts and factions are more likely.
 Crippled by its inability to act decisively, participation may decline (Zald and Ash 1966).

-Crenson (1974) in a study of six community organizations in Baltimore, found that "where the conditions for internal conflict exist, as they do in side organizational attachments are a basis for internal factions. issues--in order to attract participants (Alinsky 1969, 1971).

-groups with many organizational activists among their members, friendship seems to intensify the disagreements that arise." (p.
-365) Organizational activists generate disaffection among the membership, according to Crenson, because they are difficult to govern and because their substantial out-
+Crenson (1974) in a study of six community organizations in Baltimore, found that "where the conditions for internal conflict exist, as they do in groups with many organizational activists among their members, friendship seems to intensify the disagreements that arise." (p.
+365) Organizational activists generate disaffection among the membership, according to Crenson, because they are difficult to govern and because their substantial outside organizational attachments are a basis for internal factions.